mathspp/mathspp/pages/02.blog/personal-highlights-of-europython-2025/item.md

 ![A map of the sprints venue, showing where different projects and events are taking place.
 The map is very basic but informative.](_sprints_plan.webp "The locations of the different sprints projects.")

+As someone remarked, note how the location of the “Arrow” project didn't fit the map, and thus I had to use an arrow to point in the direction of the location of the “Arrow” project.

 This year, the sprints were in a different venue from the last two years.
-In the past, we had hosted the sprints at a university and we got different classrooms for the different sprints.
+In the past, we had hosted the sprints at a university and we got different classrooms for the different sprints projects.
-This time, everything happened in a space that was open.
+This time, everything happened in a space that was much more open, split across two levels.
 The overall feedback I got was that people enjoyed it more because it felt more communal, instead of everyone being separated from everyone else.

 The sprints venue got quieter and calmer as the weekend passed, as folks progressively left the conference to return to their lives.
 Come Sunday afternoon, I helped pack everything, I kicked people out of the sprints venue, I had dinner with a random group of friendly folks, and suddenly the conference was over!

 I can't wait for next year!